kpaschalidis/seo-agent/README.md

 pip install -r requirements.txt
 ```

-> Make sure you have Python 3.10+ installed.
-Recommended 3.12.3.

 ### 2. Set up environment variables

 Create a `.env` file in `applications/api/` with the following content: